boryanagoncharenko/CssCoco/test.md

  #example {}
 .error {}
  ```
- **Actions**:  Find html tags that are immediate siblings of classes or ids.
+ **Actions**:  Find html tags used in conjunction with classes or ids.

  ---
 **Description**: Disallow duplicate background images
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
- **Violations**:  The rule forbids the same URL for background image to be included twice in the stylesheet.
+ **Violations**:  The rule forbids the same url for background image to be included twice in the stylesheet.
 Sample violations include:
  ```
 .heart-icon {
     background: url(sprite.png) -16px 0 no-repeat;